-We provide services to ease parenting challenges often experienced by low-income and vulnerable families.
+We provide family support services to families with parenting challenges

 We want Victorian children to have opportunities to grow up in loving, caring and stable families so they can develop into healthy, capable and happy adults.

 Services available to all children and families include Maternal Child Health Nurse, kindergartens, child care, schools, general practitioners, community health centres, and hospitals.

 There are a range of information and advice services available to help parents, families and carers.

 Some families need family services support when they are experiencing difficulties that impact on their parenting and family life.